 Fig 1 Temperature – Volume relation for heating of water

-The temperature of ice will gradually rise on heating till the melting (fusion) temperature is reached.
-There will be small increase in volume of ice, this is indicated by the line 1-2 in the temperature volume graph
+The temperature of the ice will gradually rise on heating till the melting (fusion) temperature is reached.
+There will be a small increase in the volume of ice, this is indicated by the line 1-2 in the temperature volume graph

-After this addition of heat does not cause the temperature of water to rise but the ice begins to melt into water till the melting is completed.
-At atmospheric pressure the Melting temperature of water is 273.15 Kelvin(0°C).
+After this addition of heat does not cause the temperature of water to rise but the ice begins to melt into the water till the melting is completed.
+At atmospheric pressure, the Melting temperature of the water is 273.15 Kelvin(0°C).
 This is indicated by the line 2-3 in the temperature volume graph.

 Once the melting is completed further heating causes the temperature of water to rise till the water reaches the vaporization or boiling point.

-At atmospheric pressure the boiling temperature of water is 373.15 Kelvin(100°C) and the process is shown by the line 3-4-5 in the graph.
+At atmospheric pressure, the boiling temperature of the water is 373.15 Kelvin(100°C) and the process is shown by lines 3-4-5 in the graph.

 Further heating does not cause temperature rise but water begins to boil and get changed to steam.
 This 2nd phase change also occurs at a constant temperature and there is a large increase in volume until the liquid is completely vaporized.
 This is indicated by the line 5-6 in the TV diagram.

-Further heating causes the temperature of steam to rise.
-Now the steam is called as superheated steam.
+Further heating causes the temperature of the steam to rise.
+Now the steam is called superheated steam.